GitHubOctocatBot/welcome-to-github/README.md

 ## Practice: Customize your first Github website by writing HTML code

-Want to create a personal website?
+Want to edit the site you just published?
 Let’s practice commits by introducing yourself in your `index.html` file.
 Don’t worry about getting it right the first time—you can always build on your introduction later.

 Let’s start with this template:

 ```
 <H1>Hello World!
 I’m [username].
 This is my website!</H1>
 ```